BOWLING RULES AND REGULATIONS OF THE CLUB

 2.3.6 A team making “a dead end” will concede one shot, and the option to either take the mat and deliver the jack and the first bowl, or allow their opponents to have the mat, jack and first bowl, passes to the team awarded the shot in a “dead end”

 2.3.7 At the end of the game, completed score cards shall be placed in the rack provided in the Bowls Hall.
 Once cards have been handed in the score will stand unless there has been a default or infringement of the rules.

 2.3.8 Jacks may be provided by The Leisure Centre and placed on the rinks in the Bowls Hall.
 If there are no jacks contact reception.
 Private jacks are not to be used.

 2.4.1 Postponement of league game without penalty will only be permitted where the rink is required for Club or National Competitions.

-2.4.2 In the event of the League Chairperson postponing a game, it will be re-arranged and both team captains notified.
-The League Chairperson reserves the right to cancel rather than postpone if re-arrangement causes undue difficulty.
+2.4.2 In the event of the League Administrator postponing a game, it will be re-arranged and both team captains notified.
+The League Administrator reserves the right to cancel rather than postpone if re-arrangement causes undue difficulty.

-2.4.3 In the event of bad weather causing a team not to arrive to play, the League Chairperson will not re-arrange any unplayed matches and will adjudicate on any default issues.
+2.4.3 In the event of bad weather causing a team not to arrive to play, the League Administrator will not re-arrange any unplayed matches and will adjudicate on any default issues.